Seth Barnes Sep 27, 2007 8:00 PM

 Finding your identity in Christ

-Yesterday’s blog was about how to deal with an authority figure who puts you down.
-Today, I want to touch on the importance of acknowledging your identity–who you really are, and not just how others perceive you–and walking in it.
-Identity is a fragile thing.
-It is impacted every day by our l…
+Yesterday's blog was about how to deal with an authority figure who puts you down.
+Today, I want to touch on the importance of acknowledging your iden...

-Yesterday’s blog was about how to deal with an authority figure who puts you down.
-Today, I want to touch on the importance of acknowledging your identity–who you really are, and not just how others perceive you–and walking in it.
+Yesterday's blog was about how to deal with an authority figure who puts you down.
+Today, I want to touch on the importance of acknowledging your identity--who you really are, and not just how others perceive you--and walking in it.

 Identity is a fragile thing.
 It is impacted every day by our life experience.
 Encounter enough failure and you may begin to think poorly of yourself.
 The world is set up to shoot you and your dreams down, to make you mediocre.
-People actually want to see you fail so they can feel better about themselves by comparison.identity
+People actually want to see you fail so they can feel better about themselves by comparison.

 Maybe you've felt poorly about yourself for a long time.
 That's how my teenage years were.
 I didn't know who I was and people didn't help me much.
 Most of the time I was depressed.